Initial Configuration for the Switch

-Step 2 If you are using a DC power supply, see the "Connecting DC Power to the Cisco ME 4924-10GE Switch" section on page 1-3 for instructions on how to install the DC power supply.
+Step 2 If you are using a DC power supply, see the "Connecting DC Power to the Switch" section for instructions on how to install the DC power supply.

 As the switch powers on, it begins the POST, a series of tests that runs automatically to ensure that the switch functions properly.

 POST lasts approximately 1 minute.
 After POST is complete, the system and status LEDs remain green (see the "Front Panel LEDs" section for more information).

 If the switch fails POST, the system LED turns amber.

 Note POST failures are usually fatal.
 Call Cisco Systems if your switch does not pass POST.

 If you started the terminal-emulation program before you powered on your switch, the PC or terminal displays the bootloader sequence.
 Press Enter to display the setup program prompt.